-The Montessori Bibliography Online makes information about Montessori education and the Montessori movement more accessible through an online interface which includes links to digitized source materials.
-Historically, Montessori bibliographies and indexes have been published as print documents which reference other print sources.
+The Montessori Bibliography Online makes information about Montessori education and the Montessori movement more accessible through an online interface which includes links to digitized source materials (when available).
+Historically, Montessori bibliographies and indexes were published as print documents which referenced other print sources.
 By embracing digital technology, the Montessori Bibliography Online connects the citations directly to the referenced, digitized, source material.
-This database, conceived and collated by Joel Parham, and hosted by the Center for Montessori Research at the University of Kansas, builds on previously compiled indexes to consolidate references into a comprehensive repository with a robust search capability.
+This database, conceived and collated by Joel Parham, and hosted by the Center for Learner Agency Research and Action (CLARA) at the University of Kansas, builds on previously compiled indexes to consolidate references into a comprehensive repository with a robust search capability.

 Resources and Source Material

-The core of this database is built on the Montessori: Bibliografia Internazionale / International Bibliography, 1896-2000 (edited by Clara Tornar and published by Opera Nazionale Montessori, 2001).
-This data is supplemented with citations from the North American Montessori Teachers Association (NAMTA) Montessori Bibliography (which has been compiled throughout the years by various individuals, including Mary Maher Boehnlein and Renee Pembleton), and Maria-Montessori-Bibliographie 1896-1996: Internationale Bibliographie der Schriften und Forschungsliteratur (edited by Winfried Böhm and published by Klinkhardt, 1999).
+The core of this database is built on the Montessori: Bibliografia Internazionale / International Bibliography, 1896-2000 (edited by Clara Tornar, 2001).
+This data is supplemented with citations from the North American Montessori Teachers Association (NAMTA) Montessori Bibliography (which has been compiled throughout the years by various individuals, including Mary Maher Boehnlein, Renee Pembleton, and David Kahn), Maria-Montessori-Bibliographie 1896-1996: Internationale Bibliographie der Schriften und Forschungsliteratur (edited by Winfried Böhm, 1999).